BitBoxSwiss/bitbox-base/docs/os/configuration.md

 Its goal is to centrally define how changes are applied to the system and reuse a single set of commands.
 This is why it is called by the build script as well as by the BitBoxBase Middleware during operations.
 Changes are applied by simple operating system commands like copying and deleting files, or replacing text values withing configuration files.
+It also takes care to write the changes into the read-only rootfs when necessary.

-You can call the script `bbb-config.sh --help` to see all possible commands and arguments:
+The script can also be used directly from the command line, requiring sudo privileges.
+Call the script `bbb-config.sh --help` to see all possible commands and arguments:

 ```
 BitBoxBase: system configuration utility